picoruby/picoruby/README.md

 - picoruby
   - `build/host-debug/bin/picoruby source.rb` executes Ruby just like normal `ruby` command
   - You can also do it like `build/host-debug/bin/picoruby -e 'puts "Hello World!"'`
-- picoirb
+- picoshell
   - It is an experimental REPL implementation.
-See [picoirb section](#picoirb)
+See [picoshell section](#picoshell)

 ### Debug build and production build